8x8c/xchacha/README.md

 ./chacha20_cli --over api.html --D

 That is it!
 This app has simple input commands but it can do a lot!
 It is an all in one encryption app solution!
+Key maker, password, no pasword, always uses a key, make another file or overwrite in place.
+That is a great set of features for a single encryption app!

 # Design choices